-- To understand the basic concepts of the stresses and strains for different materials and strength of structural elements. - To know the development of internal forces and resistance mechanism for one dimensional and two dimensional structural elements. - To analyze and understand different internal forces and stresses induced due to representative loads on structural elements. - To analyze and understand principal stresses due to the combination of two dimensional stresses on an element and failure mechanisms in materials. - To evaluate the behavior of torsional members, columns and struts.
+- 1.To explain the basic concepts of the stresses and strains for different materials and strength of structural elements. - 2.
+To know the development of internal forces and resistance mechanism for one dimensional and two dimensional structural elements. - 3.
+To analyze and get different internal forces and stresses induced due to representative loads on structural elements. - 4.
+To analyze and get principal stresses due to the combination of two dimensional stresses on an element and failure mechanisms in materials.5 - 5.
+To evaluate the behavior of torsional members, columns and struts.

-- Evaluate the strength of various structural elements internal forces such as compression and tension. - Evaluate the behavior and strength of structural elements under the action of compound stresses and thus understand failure concepts. - Determination of shear force and bending moment of beams having different loading conditions and beam supports. - Analyse the members subjected to compression loads on structural elements such as columns and struts. - Evaluate the strength of shafts in terms of determining the internal forces subjected to torsion.
+- CO1: Evaluate the strength of various structural elements internal forces such as compression and tension. - CO2: Evaluate the behavior and strength of structural elements under the action of compound stresses and thus get failure concepts. - CO3: Determination of shear force and bending moment of beams having different loading conditions and beam supports. - CO4: Analyse the members subjected to compression loads on structural elements such as columns and struts. - CO5: Evaluate the strength of shafts in terms of determining the internal forces subjected to torsion.